Skip to main content

 This sort of thing also had direct influence on Pixar’s ELIO and the creative maelstrom it experienced, which would result in original director, Adrian Molina, departing from the project.
 (Whether that actually contributed to the film scoring the lowest debut of any Pixar film … is a question I’m not prepared to answer in this essay.)

 Iger's apology tour has also seen Disney openly acknowledging that, yeah, it probably was a mistake for them to release an animated film with a gay lead.
 This is also how we get Bob Iger paying $1 M for Trump's legal fees, plus another $15 M for his future presidential library, and also urging hosts on his network to go easy on the president.
 Roast the man if you want for placating a tyrant, but journalists have always been the first to cry that Disney is all about that dollar.
-And when so when they pull theirs out when Disney tries to play for their team, how surprised are they really allowed to be?
+And when so when they pull theirs away when Disney tries to play for their team, how surprised are they really allowed to be?

 [EDIT: These pieces actually went live some 30 hours before Disney's Jimmy Kimmel scandal, and I can't decide whether that's fantastic timing or terrible timing on my part, but a few things are standing out to me.
 I see that warzone as a very natural outgrowth of the issues tracked in this piece--Disney is seeking favor with conservatives after liberals refused to show up for them, and that's blowing up for reasons we can easily guess at.
 Also, while I believe that the public pushback against Bob Iger and Dana Walden is absolutely merited, and I truly hope it enables concrete action, the public's choice to punish Disney over other companies is revealing.
 I'm just saying, I'll bet Stephen Colbert wishes he had been cancelled by Disney instead of Paramount.]